paulhauner/prophessor/README.md

 ## create-marker-groups

 ```
-$ python proph.py create-marker-groups <csv file> <project number>
+$ python proph.py create-marker-groups <students csv file> <markers csv file> <project number>
 ```

 _Implements the RESTful API and may be run remotely_

-Create Phab marking projects and assigns users to these projects as per the specified `<csv file>`.
+Create Phab marking projects and assigns tutors to these projects as per the specified csv files.

+`<students csv file>` is used to get the list of groups.

+`<markers csv file>` is used to get the list of tutors.

 `<project number>` is a number which will be appended to the project name to accommodate for multiple projects per Phabricator instance.